 Burst mode does us all a big favor by taking a bunch of pictures with a single (long) click.
 However, a burst photo only serves the short-term purpose of capturing every split second so you can pick the best shot later.
 Once you’ve done that, you’re better off without a couple dozen identical images that do nothing but clog up your storage.

 This article is going to straighten out what burst mode is, how come there are bursts in your Photos even though you’ve never used the thing, and, most importantly, how to manage and delete unwanted images from a batch.
-We’re going to speak about manual methods you can use right on your iPhone and also dig into solutions for photo bursts on Mac, such as the duplicate finder app Gemini 2, so read on.
+We’ll go over the methods you can use right on your iPhone, like an app called Gemini Photos, and also dig into solutions for photo bursts on Mac, such as the duplicate finder app Gemini 2, so read on.

 What is burst mode?

-Using burst mode is extremely simple.
-Actually, it’s so simple that you might just do it by mistake.
+Using burst mode is extremely easy — so easy that you might just do it by mistake.
 To make a photo burst you just hold the shutter button in the Camera app, and if you do it by accident, you end up with groups of photos tagged “Burst”.
 Deleting redundant pics inside one is possible, but non-intuitive and a bit of a drag.

-How to delete extra burst photos on your iPhone
+How to turn off burst mode on iPhone

 Photo bursts fall under a separate category in the Photos app.
 To delete photos from a burst, you’ll have to select your favorite ones for keeping.
 All the photos you don’t select will be sent to the Recently Deleted folder.
 Here’s a breakdown of the process: